The most successful retirees seem to have it all: not just financial security but also health, happiness and peace of mind.

 Likewise, just 30% of retirees have a living will (or advance directive) telling family and health care providers what end-of-life care they do and don’t want.
 Fewer still — 28% — have assigned someone they trust to have financial power of attorney for them if (and only if) they can’t make financial decisions for themselves.

 Caring for family and close friends means not requiring them to make difficult decisions without your guidance.
 Make such decisions for yourself now, while you are able.

 If you’re unsure where to start, check out “8 Documents That Are Essential to Planning Your Estate.”

 2. They spend time with loved ones

 Time spent with those you love is the top way people find fulfillment in their later years, a study commissioned by financial services company Edward Jones finds.

 “A whopping 61% of pre-retirees and a full two-thirds (67%) of retirees name spending time with loved ones as a source of purpose and meaning in retirement.”

 3. They’ve planned ahead for health care costs

 To sleep better at night in retirement, you’ll need a solid plan for meeting the high cost of health care.

-Financial services company Fidelity says that a couple who retired in 2022, both at the age of 65, would need $315,000 in assets to cover their medical costs in retirement.
+Financial services company Fidelity says that someone who retires in 2023 at age 65 would need $157,500 in assets to cover their medical costs in retirement.